Stanford Samuels III

-Stanford Lapolean Samuels III (born February 23, 1999) is an American football cornerback.
-He played college football at Florida State.
+Stanford Lapolean Samuels III (born February 23, 1999) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida State Seminoles.

 Early life

 Samuels grew up in Hollywood, Florida and attended Charles W. Flanagan High School.
 As a senior, Samuels was named the Broward County Defensive Player of the Year and played in the 2016 Under Armour All-America Game.
-A consensus top-five cornerback in his recruiting class, Samuels committed to play college football at Florida State, his father's alma mater, over offers from Alabama, Michigan, and Georgia.
+A consensus top-five cornerback in his recruiting class, Samuels committed to play college football for the Florida State Seminoles, his father's alma mater, over offers from Alabama, Michigan, and Georgia.

 College career

-Samuels enrolled early at Florida State to participate in spring practices.
+Samuels enrolled early at Florida State University to participate in spring practices.
 Samuels played in all 13 of Florida State's games as a true freshman, registering 27 tackles with a sack five passes defended and two interceptions.
 He moved to safety and started the final 11 games of his sophomore season, finishing the year with 58 tackles (one for a loss), four interceptions and four pass breakups.
 As a junior, he moved back to cornerback and started all 12 of the Seminoles' games and made 60 tackles (1.5 for loss), two interceptions and seven passes defended and was named honorable mention All-ACC.
 Following the end of the season Samuels announced he would forgo his senior year at Florida State in order to enter the 2020 NFL Draft.